 Modern Irish dancers wear two different types of shoes, soft shoes and hard shoes.
 Rochester Irish dancers are fortunate to have a world class shoe vendor right here in town.
 Rutherford Products is located in Hilton (392-7707) and offers a wide variety of styles and sizes for you to try on in their showroom.
 Please note the following:

-Soft Shoes: Girls and women wear lace-up slippers (also called "ghillies" or "reel pumps") for the more graceful, balletic soft shoe style.
+Soft Shoes: Girls and women wear lace-up slippers (also called "ghillies" or "reel pumps") for the soft shoe style.
 There are many different brands of soft shoes.
 Rince Na Saor recommends a soft shoe with a leather sole such as the Rutherford Products Ghille.
 Leather-soled soft shoes provide the best combination of support, traction, durability, and affordability.
 Soft shoes with fuzzy black soles are slipperier, do not provide the same level of support, and wear out more quickly.

-Hard Shoes: Shoes with fiberglass tips and heels are worn for the percussive, rhythmic hard shoe style.
+Hard Shoes: Shoes with fiberglass tips and heels are worn for the percussive hard shoe style.
 Men and women wear the same type of shoes.
 Rince Na Saor recommends a hard shoe with a firm leather sole such as the Rutherford Products Inishfree Jig Shoe.
 Hard shoes with black soles do not offer the same level of support, durability, and affordability.

 Sean Nós and Country Sets work best with smooth-soled shoes (leather or synthetic) which can glide across floors.
-Tap shoes with a low flat heel will also work.
-Clean sneakers will also work for beginner level steps.
+Tap shoes with a low flat heel also work.
+Clean sneakers will work for beginner level steps.

 Dance Class has an inexpensive clogging shoe which works well for Sean Nós.